ihebsayah/GOAT/README.md

 # API
 http://localhost:5050/api/user/{:USERTYPE}/CRUD

-check routes for all users are the same just the userType is different
+routes for all users are the same just the userType is different so u need t check server.js